 Also known as “Junior Lin Dan / Little Dan”, he is a badminton player from China.

 Ranked no. 2 worldwide, this 25-year-old started his career with junior championships in 2007 BWF World Junior Championships.
 In 2016 Olympic game, he defeated Lee Chong for an Olympic gold medal clearly signaling himself as the new champion in Badminton Singles.

-He dominates world badminton with the power of his playing style.
+He dominates world badminton with the power of his playing style and good badminton shoes.
 He is a two-time world and All England Champion.
 Chen has admitted that he has always followed the two great legends viz.
 Lee Chong Wei & Lin Dan ever since he started watching them in Beijing Olympics and always wanted to be like them.